Best list ยท AI Writing Assistants

 From $10/mo

-Sudowrite earned the top spot for AI book writing in 2026 because it is the only purpose-built fiction tool that survived our 70,000-word test without losing the plot.
+Sudowrite is the only purpose-built fiction tool in our test and earns position 5 for fiction novelists who need character and worldbuilding consistency across 60,000+ word manuscripts.
 Based on our testing of 19 AI book writers over 90 days, Sudowrite's Story Bible feature kept seven named characters, a five-rule magic system, and three location threads consistent from chapter 1 to chapter 28 where every other tool drifted by chapter 8.
-We tested the Hobby plan at $10/mo and the Max plan at $44/mo, and the Max tier with credit rollover for 12 months is the only tool in our test that does not waste your unused credits.
-Sudowrite is useless for non-fiction (do not buy it for business books or memoirs - use Jasper instead), but for any kind of narrative manuscript - novels, novellas, short story collections - this is the tool.
+Sudowrite is useless for non-fiction (GravityWrite and RightBlogger handle that better) but for any kind of narrative manuscript, the Story Bible is the difference between finishing a novel and abandoning it at chapter 4.
 The Hobby & Student plan at $10/mo is the cheapest serious fiction-first AI tool we found.
 Affiliate program is on Rewardful at ~25% per third-party data.
-See our [Sudowrite review](/tools/sudowrite).
-Pair with [WriteHuman](/tools/writehuman) if your manuscript needs to pass AI detection for contests or freelance work.
+See our Sudowrite review.

 Pros